Gilt-bronze Incense Burner of Baekje: History

-The musical instrument came to be widely popular later in the 8th century, during the Tang Dynasty, according to the New Book of Tang (Traditional Chinese: 新唐書, which also showed the name of the instrument 'Wanham', named eponymically after a then-prominent artist of the Tang period about a century later than when the Baekje incense burner was made.
+The musical instrument came to be widely popular later in the 8th century, during the Tang dynasty, according to the New Book of Tang, which also showed the name of the instrument 'Wanham', named eponymically after a then-prominent artist of the Tang period about a century later than when the Baekje incense burner was made.
 The 'Wanham' originated from Kucha, where in the Kizil Caves the earliest form of this musical instrument can still be seen.

 The Baekje burner uses realism and is three-dimensional.
 The incense burner incorporates Buddhist and Taoist themes but some theorize that the burner symbolizes themes of Northeast Asian culture.
 The dragon and phoenix suggest a yin and yang motif, and because it was excavated from what was probably a Buddhist temple, this theory has some weight.
 However, the uniqueness of the artifact suggests that the burner may have been used for ancestral rites or other unique ceremonies.